Community > Cottage Industries

 Cottage Industries and Local Businesses

-Although many of the residents of Norka engaged in agriculture and the associated milling business, there were also those who made their living through other small scale commercial practices.
+Although many of the residents of Norka engaged in agriculture and the associated milling business, some made their living through other small-scale commercial practices.

-A variety of crafts and skills were needed for the colony to survive and thrive.
-While many of these skilled workers provided materials for the local population, over time certain products were marketed outside of Norka.
+Various crafts and skills were needed for the colony to survive and thrive.
+While many of these skilled workers provided materials for the local population, certain products were marketed outside Norka over time.

 Beginning in the 1880s, winnowing machines, or Putzmaschines as the colonists called them, were also manufactured in Norka.
-The Volga German winnowing machines became so well known that the term "kolonist" was commonly used to describe the machines and it was often burned onto the side of the machine to improve its marketability.
+The Volga German winnowing machines became so well known that the term "kolonist" was commonly used to describe the machines.
+Kolonist was often branded onto the side of the machine to improve its marketability.

-A variety of crafts and skills were needed for the colony to survive and thrive.
-While many of these skilled workers provided materials for the local population, over time certain products were marketed outside of Norka.
+Various crafts and skills were needed for the colony to survive and thrive.
+While many of these skilled workers provided materials for the local population, certain products were marketed outside Norka over time.

 Beginning in the 1880s, winnowing machines, or Putzmaschines as the colonists called them, were also manufactured in Norka.
-The Volga German winnowing machines became so well known that the term "kolonist" was commonly used to describe the machines and it was often burned onto the side of the machine to improve its marketability.
+The Volga German winnowing machines became so well known that the term "kolonist" was commonly used to describe the machines.
+Kolonist was often branded onto the side of the machine to improve its marketability.

 Conrad Brill mentions the distinction between farming and other occupations in his story titled Memories of Norka: